 INTRODUCTION

-The International Hydrographic Organization (IHO) Geospatial Information Registry (GI Registry) provides the framework for registering, maintaining and disseminating items of geographic information that support the S‑100 Universal Hydrographic Data Model.
+The International Hydrographic Organization (IHO) Geospatial Information (GI) Registry provides the framework for registering, maintaining and disseminating items of geographic information that support the S‑100 Universal Hydrographic Data Model.
 The IHO Standard S‑99, Edition 2.0.0 (2022), defines the operational procedures for the organization and management of the GI Registry.
 IALA, as an IHO Submitting Organisation and Domain Owner, manages its own domain within the GI Registry in accordance with these procedures.

 This Guideline establishes the procedures and responsibilities for the management of the IALA Domain within the IHO GI Registry.
-It tailors the general provisions of IHO S‑99 to reflect IALA’s organizational structure, committees, and operational practices.
+It tailors the general provisions of IHO S‑99 to align IALA’s organizational structure, committees, and operational practices.

 BACKGROUND

 In 2010, the IHO adopted S‑100, a framework geospatial standard aligned with ISO 19100 series.
-The Registry, maintained under S‑99, supports the registration of features, attributes, and catalogues used by organizations developing S‑100 compliant product specifications.
-IALA participates as a Submitting Organisation and maintains the S‑200 Domain to support Marine Aids to Navigation, vessel traffic services, and related applications under the e‑Navigation concept.
+The GI Registry, maintained under S‑99, supports the registration of features, attributes, and catalogues used by organizations developing S‑100 compliant product specifications.
+IALA participates as a Submitting Organisation and maintains the S‑200 Domain which supports Marine Aids to Navigation including VTS, and related applications.

 IALA’s participation ensures that data definitions and product specifications developed by IALA, and its members, remain interoperable with other S‑100 based domains managed under the IHO framework.